bdslab/sernalign/README.md

 	-s,--struct <input-file>               Produce the structural sequence
                                            corresponding to the given
                                            structure
+    -n, --no-constraints                   Do not use constraints in the alignment (works only with option -a)
 ## Using SERNAlignWorkbench

 Open a terminal window of your operating system and use the change directory